Send the link below via email or IMCopy

 Barbara Ehrenreich and Deirdre English

-How we understand the nature of childhood in the West affects strongly how we treat children.
+How we understand the nature of childhood affects strongly how we treat children.

 Where does our understanding of childhood come from?

-How does our understand affect the way we treat children, and thus how our children develop?
+How does our understanding affect treatment of children, and thus their development?

 Socialising children in 2012